RayBB/openlibrary-docs/Book-Drive.md

 http://blog.openlibrary.org/2018/10/27/raising-crypto-for-the-greater-good/

-Some more interesting links and issues:
+Some links and issues relating to the topic:

 https://github.com/internetarchive/openlibrary/issues/659